Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.3.x/concepts/deployment.md

 #### Without a database

-In DB-less deployments, Kong's Ingress controller runs alongside Kong and configures Kong and dynamically configures Kong as per the changes it receives from the Kubernetes API server.
+In DB-less deployments, Kong's Ingress controller runs alongside Kong and dynamically configures
+Kong as per the changes it receives from the Kubernetes API server.

 Following figure shows how this deployment looks like: